hellodk/staging.hellodk.in/about.md

 ---

 Too often we under-estimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.
-The idea behind writing this blog/website is to conect to people and share my experiences with them.
+The idea behind writing this blog/website is to connect to people and share my experiences with them.